 The Town of Rush is celebrating its Bicentennial in 2018.
 Plans are underway for celebrating this significant anniversary.
 The Bicentennial Planning Committee meetings are held in the Board Room at the Rush Town Hall.
 Meetings are usually the second Monday of the month.
-However, The next meeting is Monday, September 10, 2018 at 7:00 PM.
+The next meeting is Monday, November 12, 2018 at 7:00 PM.

 Future meeting dates are: